brianglass/anastasis/files/friday_matins.md

 ****

 Cross-Theotokion.
-The soldiers watching. Ã”ὸÃ­ Ã´άÃ¶Ã¯Ã­ Ã³Ã¯Ãµ Ã“Ã¹Ã´ήÃ±.
+The soldiers watching. Ôὸí ôάöïí óïõ Óùôήñ.

 You wounded the foe by your Cross, O Saviour; scatter their heresies like dust; exalt the horn of your honoured Church; halt the storm that rages against us, O Lord, and give peace to the multitudes of the Orthodox at the prayers of her who bore you.